-So how do you maximize your fun with this terrific little person, and minimize the aggravation?
+Toddlerhood actually starts at around 14 months when babies begin toddling around, and ends at 36 months, when they become preschoolers.
+It's a long stage that often seems longer, famous for being challenging to parents.So how do you maximize your fun with this terrific little person, and minimize the aggravation?
 Here you'll find your Toddler's developmental tasks, Your Priorities, and a simple Parents' Gameplan, all set up to make your life easier when you've got only three minutes to read while he unrolls the toilet paper and wraps it around the chair.

 From food fights to potty training to those blessed naps, here's how to take daily life with your toddler from defiant to delightful!

 Your toddler is no longer an easily distracted baby.
 Right on schedule, he's growing up.
 It's exactly what he's supposed to be doing -- but it means challenges for you!
 Here's how to manage your little maelstrom, so you can enjoy the terrific twos.

 Foster your toddler's self esteem, competence, social intelligence, and more.

 Two year olds like to throw things.
 They throw when they're happy and they throw when they're upset.
 They also hit their parents and their siblings.
 Our job?
 To help them get through this normal developmental phase by teaching them the difference between what they may and may not do - over and over again - until they learn what they need to learn.
 How?
 By accepting their feelings even as we stop and redirect their unacceptable behavior.
 For example: